 2020 has awakened us to recognize mental health and take it seriously.
 It is really important to address mental health and help people who are suffering from distress.
 Good mental health is vital for good physical health and a good life.

 Do We Need To Spend So Much?

-Not spending on unnecessary things contributes to your backup plan and help you keep going.
+Not spending on unnecessary things contributes to your backup plan and helps you keep going.

 Teachers Are Gems

-In adverse times, when people are working from home, one of the most difficult jobs to do, sitting at home is handling and managing 100’s of children at a time.
-This is what the teachers all around the globe have been doing ever since the lockdown has started.
+In adverse times, when people are working from home, one of the most difficult jobs to do, sitting at home is handling and managing hundreds of children at a time.
+This is what teachers all around the globe have been doing ever since the lockdown started.

 Why it is a big deal?
 The job of teachers is not easy and they spend most of their time teaching and checking notes.
-Their job doesn’t end with the end of the day.
-Even after their shift is over at school or colleges, they require to bring materials like students’ notes, sheets etc for checking, which they do at home.
+Their job doesn’t end at the end of the day.
+Even after their shift is over at school or college, they require to bring materials like students’ notes, sheets etc for checking, which they do at home.